turbulenz/turbulenz_engine/docs/source/jslibrary_api/particlemanager_api.rst

 ``passIndex``
     The passIndex for `transparent` renderables defined by the renderer in use.

     For example, if using the :ref:`DefaultRendering <defaultrendering>` object, this should be set to `renderer.passIndex.transparent`.
-The pass index is used to define the ordering of draw calls so that particle systems (as a generally transparent medium) will be rendererd after normal geometry, and will be z-sorted along with other transparent geometry in the :ref:`Scene <scene>`.
+The pass index is used to define the ordering of draw calls so that particle systems (as a generally transparent medium) will be rendered after normal geometry, and will be z-sorted along with other transparent geometry in the :ref:`Scene <scene>`.

 .. index::
     pair: ParticleManager; registerParticleAnimation